nnazeem/visualnav-transformer/README.md

 # Setting up General Navigation Models over GCP, via RDP

-# README: Running Visual-Nav-Transformer in a Simulated TurtleBot Environment on GCP

 Workflow for setting up a Google Cloud Platform (GCP) instance to run the `visualnav-transformer` project with a simulated TurtleBot 2 in Gazebo.

 ## Part 1: Environment Setup